josephspurrier/golang-portable-windows/README.md

 _TestCoverage.cmd		- Same as _Test.cmd, but then opens a web browser to a local version of the code coverage map _Vet.cmd				- Examines code and reports suspicious constructs
 ```
+## How to Use _Get.cmd
+To download packages, write each package on a separate line in \workspace\BuildVersion.txt and then run _Get.cmd.

 ## Boilerplate Version and Build Date